OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 November 2015.md

 ---

 ## Contact and Alien Interactions

 - Satellite incidents are attributed to actions by non-human intelligences ("aliens in spaceships" implied).
+- A message was conveyed to Earth powers via satellite destruction and artifact placement.

 ---

 ## End of Session